About authentication methods

 What type of authentication should I set up?

-All email senders should set up SPF and/or DKIM:
+All email senders must set up either SPF and/or DKIM:

 • SPF—Sender Policy Framework (SPF) helps to prevent senders from impersonating you, blocking spammers and other attackers from sending email that appears to be from your organization.